Nikinayzer/Bar-Scout/README.md

 ## License

-The Bar Scout is released under the MIT License.
+Bar Scout is released under the MIT License.
 See the `LICENSE` file for more information.
 ## Credits

 Bar Scout was created by Nick Korotov.